stackotter/delta-client/README.md

 - ram usage on home screen: 40mb avg
   - about the same as vanilla minecraft
 - ram usage in game: just under 100mb
-- time taken to join server: 1s
+- time taken to join server: 0.4s on a regular survival world
   - vanilla minecraft takes around 2-3s
-  - Delta Client currently only renders one chunk so it's a pretty unfair comparison anyway
+  - Delta Client currently only renders one chunk so it's a pretty unfair comparison
-- app size: 14.5mb
+- app size: 5.2mb
-  - i currently only use two external libraries; Zip (for extracting assets from the client jar) and SwiftProtobuf (for caching)
-  - i may make my own fork of Zip to only include what i need but in comparison to SwiftProtobuf (which is pretty small anyway) it's tiny so it's probably not that worth it

 ## Features